You bought the canned fish — awesome, you're that much closer to getting more omega-3s. The next step: figuring out what to do with it.

 - Protein: 15 grams

 At only 130 calories and 15 grams of protein per serving, you might be asking for seconds.
 This salad, created by Lauren Harris-Pincus, RD and author of The Protein-Packed Breakfast Club, packs a lot of nutrition.
 Canned salmon is an excellent way to get omega-3 fatty acids for every member of the family.

 Most canned salmon is wild-caught, which is preferable if you eat a lot of salmon, according to the University of California, Berkeley.

 Get the Mediterranean Salmon Salad With Artichokes, White Beans and Lemon recipe and nutrition info at Nutrition Starring You.

 5. Baked Salmon Burgers

 Salmon burgers are the quintessential canned salmon recipe and this one uses common ingredients you most likely have on hand, like breadcrumbs and Greek yogurt.
 The total protein in this burger, created by Sarah Koszyk, RD, is about the amount you would get in 3 ounces of ground beef.

-If you're active or involved in sports or strength training, you will most likely need more, but this is a good place to start.
 Eating meals like this salmon burger are perfect for making sure you get enough protein every day.

 6. Persimmon, Pistachio and Turnip Salad With Mustard Greens